MEPP-team/MEPP/doc/readme_EN_Linux.txt

 or

-sous Ubuntu 15.04* (The Vivid Vervet), activer qt4 car par défaut qt5 est désormais actif: sudo apt-get install qt4-default
+under Ubuntu 15.04* (The Vivid Vervet), activate qt4 because by default qt5 is now active: sudo apt-get install qt4-default

 or

-sous Ubuntu 15.10* (The Wily Werewolf), activer qt4 car par défaut qt5 est désormais actif: sudo apt-get install qt4-default
+under Ubuntu 15.10* (The Wily Werewolf), activate qt4 because by default qt5 is now active: sudo apt-get install qt4-default